Autism Research lectures bring together scientists and scholars to discuss diverse and important topics related to autism.

 Video replay of this event will be available shortly.
 Please check back at a later date.

-On September 26, 2018, Evdokia Anagnostou will discuss the challenge of rethinking classification systems and diagnostic labels for autism and related neurodevelopmental disorders in light of recent findings from research and clinical studies.
+On September 26, 2018, Evdokia Anagnostou discussed the challenge of rethinking classification systems and diagnostic labels for autism and related neurodevelopmental disorders in light of recent findings from research and clinical studies.

-Her talk is part of the Simons Foundation Autism Research lecture series.
+Her talk was part of the Simons Foundation Autism Research lecture series.

 About the Lecture

 There has been an explosion of discoveries furthering our understanding of the biology and the various presentations of autism spectrum disorder and other neurodevelopmental differences.
 The excitement from the new understandings is matched by the challenge to rethink our classification systems and diagnostic labels and translate that into meaningful treatments.